 Gaps and future research directions

-Here we show that despite a large body of literature that has focused on Lutra lutra there are still large gaps in our knowledge in key parts of otter biology namely behaviour while other important topics have been relatively understudied despite their importance, contamination largely wiped out European populations in the 1970s and 80s yet the literature is still not among the most studied.
-Furthermore, there have been very few papers looking at newer contaminants such as PFAS or pharmaceutical compounds despite the widespread concern about their accumulation in the environment.
+Here we show that, despite a large body of literature that has focused on Lutra lutra, there are still large gaps in our knowledge of key parts of otter biology, namely behaviour.
+Other important topics have been relatively understudied despite their importance.
+Contamination largely wiped out European otter populations in the 1970s and 80s, yet the topic is not among the most studied.
+Furthermore, there have been very few papers looking at newer contaminants such as PFAS or pharmaceutical compounds, despite the widespread concern about their accumulation in the environment.
 We would strongly urge some research in these areas in any part of the species range.
-While ecological topics have been studied extensively in Europe especially diet these topics remain relatively unexplored in other areas such as in Asia.
+While ecological topics have been studied extensively in Europe, especially diet, these topics remain relatively unexplored in other areas such as in Asia.
 Population surveys remain a key tool in the conservation of otters in all areas although greater standardisation of techniques would make it far easier to make comparisons between regions.
-The potential impact of climate change has been only sporadically studied in relation to lutra lutra despite its status as a semi aquatic mammal meaning it is likely to be strongly affected by changes in rainfall reducing the habitat available for Lutra lutra to colonise.
-Genetically Lutra lutra has been well studied but the lack of diversity revealed by the microsatellite markers currently available leaves space for more advanced methods such as SNP analyses to try to investigate diversity and genetic structure at local and regional scales.
-Finally, metabarcoding techniques offer the opportunity to characterise the diet of Lutra lutra more accurately with the potential to create genuinely cross comparable data so that future meta-analyses looking at diet changes over time or between different habitats possible.
-However, this will need collaboration and coordination between researchers to ensure standardised methods something that has proven difficult in the past.
+The potential impact of climate change has been only sporadically studied in relation to Lutra lutra despite its status as a semi aquatic mammal meaning it is likely to be strongly affected by changes in rainfall reducing the habitat available for it to colonise.
+Genetically Lutra lutra has been well studied but the lack of diversity revealed by the microsatellite markers currently available leaves space for more advanced methods, such as SNP analyses, to try to investigate diversity and genetic structure at local and regional scales.
+Finally, metabarcoding techniques offer the opportunity to characterise the diet of Lutra lutra more accurately with the potential to create genuinely cross-comparable data so that future meta-analyses looking at diet changes over time or between different habitats possible.
+However, this will need collaboration and coordination between researchers to ensure standardised methods something that has not been achieved in the past.

 Behaviour studies remain rare and should be prioritised wherever possible.
 The lack of behaviour studies has been caused by the elusiveness of Lutra lutra and the relative cost of tracking studies making it prohibitively expensive for most researchers.
-But the development of inexpensive and high resolution camara traps makes it plausible to study the behaviour of lutra lutra far more effectively than previously possible.
-As a charismatic species Lutra lutra is a top candidate for citizen scientist projects and there are many members of the public in the UK already generating data however designing camera trap studies to provide good quality data requires professional skills and greater collaboration between researchers and citizen scientists may be essential in producing better information on the behaviour of this species.
+But the development of inexpensive and high resolution camara traps makes it plausible to study the behaviour of Lutra lutra far more effectively than previously possible.
+As a charismatic species, Lutra lutra is a top candidate for citizen scientist projects and there are many members of the public in the UK already generating data.
+However, designing camera trap studies to provide good quality data requires professional skills and greater collaboration between researchers and citizen scientists may be essential in producing better information on the behaviour of this species.

-We have shown in this review that despite the large body of work looking at Lutra lutra our knowledge does not extend evenly or adequately across the entire range this is partly understandable as many parts of the range are sparsely populated and difficult to access nevertheless even in more accessible parts there remains a shortage of information in many areas.
-Increasing the number of papers on all topics in Asia should be a priority South Korea has provided invaluable insight and it shows what may be possible to achieve in other parts of the range in the near future.
+We have shown in this review that despite the large body of work looking at Lutra lutra, our knowledge does not extend evenly or adequately across the entire range.
+This is partly understandable as many parts of the range are sparsely populated and difficult to access.
+Nevertheless, even in more accessible parts, there remains a shortage of information in many areas.
+Increasing the number of papers on all topics in Asia should be a priority; South Korea has provided invaluable insight and it shows what may be possible to achieve in other parts of the range in the near future.